IBSurgeon/lucene_udr/README.md

 the function `FTS$HIGHLIGHTER.FTS$BEST_FRAGMENT`, but there is one additional parameter `FTS$MAX_NUM_FRAGMENTS`, which limits the number of fragments returned.

-The text of the found fragments with selected occurrences of terms is returned in the output parameter `FTS$FRAGMENT`.
+The text of the found fragments with selected occurrences of terms is returned to the output parameter `FTS$FRAGMENT`.
 This procedure should be applied in one document already found.

 Usage example: